cronicle-edge/cronicle-edge/Readme.md

 ```bash
  docker run -it  -p 3012:3012 -e CRONICLE_manager=1 cronicle/cronicle:edge manager
 ```
 You can import some demo jobs from sample_conf/backup file.
-This can be done via UI (see below) Docker folder contains Dockerfile and several other examples for real life use.
+This can be done via UI (see below).
+Check [Docker](https://github.com/cronicle-edge/cronicle-edge/tree/main/Docker) section for Dockerfile and other examples for real life use.

  ### Shell Plugin Improvement: